Francis A. & Edward K.

 Francis A. & Edward K. is an album by Frank Sinatra with Duke Ellington and his big band.

 Recording and music

 The original intention was to record a mix of standards and originals, but only one original, Ellington's "I Like the Sunrise", was used.
 The arrangements were written by Billy May.
 All of the performances are at a slow tempo except "Come Back to Me".

 Release and reception

 Francis A. & Edward K. was released by Reprise Records.
-The AllMusic reviewer wrote that both Sinatra and the Ellington band gave uneven performances.
+The AllMusic reviewer wrote that both Sinatra and the Ellington band gave uneven performances; however, HiFiStereo Review gave it a "Best Of The Month" review in the May 1968 edition, in which reviewer Peter Reilly observed, "Two fine musicians at the peak of their powers have made an album twice as youthful and carefree and unpretentious as most people less than half their age."

+Jonathan Scull included the album in his 1996 list in the yearly Stereophile feature "Records To Die For".
+He wrote, "Enormous recorded acoustic, an illuminated, palpable, and confident Sinatra, restrained yet exuberant Billy May arrangements --- truly a record to die for.
+Find it --- it's out there.
+I promise you a little bit of analog heaven".